pmongeon/CAIS2025/content/contact.md

 - Poppy Riddle, Dalhousie University
 - Sandra Toze, Dalhousie University

+## Translators
+We are very grateful to Université de Montréal students Ambre Lefaix-Franchi, Faye Daw-Yi Fung, and Alice Aubin-Mercier for their assistance translating the conference proceedings.

+## Volunteers

 ## Contact us

 For more information, contact us at <a href=mailto:conference@cais-acsi.ca>conference@cais-acsi.ca</a>.